How to Wholesale Real Estate: A Step-By-Step Guide to Becoming a Successful Real Estate Wholesaler

 How to Find Buyers for Your Discounted Properties

-The investors that will buy your contracts from you are typically landlord and rehabbers who don’t have time to find their own deals.
+Investors that will buy your contracts from you are typically people who own rental properties and rehabbers (fix and resale).
 Their exit strategy is completely different that yours.
 This makes for an excellent business relationship.
 A strong real estate wholesaler keeps a list of qualified cash buyers.
-When a property is secured through contract, contact the buyers and offer them the deal.

 Here are some ways to locate cash buyers: